Saboten758/Retro-Pulse/README.md

 - Utilizes accelerometer, magnetometer, gyroscope and light sensors.
 - Displays real-time sensor data.
 - Interactive button to start/stop sensor updates.
-- Very Simple UI.
+- Very simple UI.
-- Additional Device Info.
+- Additional device info with all system features listed.
 - Automatic flashlight in the dark (only on devices with a light sensor).

 ## Installation